 “The gracious hand of our God is on everyone who looks to him, but his great anger is against all who forsake him.”

-This idea lows, I think, from the fundamental truths expressed elsewhere in the Bible.
+This idea flows, I think, from the fundamental truths expressed elsewhere in the Bible.
 God does not change His mind.
 God keeps His promises.
 God does not fluctuate.
 God is the same yesterday, today and tomorrow.
 God is life, and apart from God there is no life.
 God is love, and apart from Him there is no love.

 We see God filtered through our posture toward God.

-We see in the interactions with Jesus, provided a taste of God’s anger and wrath to the people who rejected Him: Jesus called the Pharisees snakes, a brood of vipers, and hypocrites!
+We see in the interactions with Jesus a taste of God’s anger and wrath to the people who rejected Him: Jesus called the Pharisees snakes, a brood of vipers, and hypocrites!

 See part 5 in the series on Putting the Wrath of God in Perspective – The Sun Shines on Sinners and Saints.